dakuglin/front-end-study-guide/README.md

 * Used to make decisions in code
 * When condition evaluates to true, program executes statement inside curly bracket
-* When boolean condition is evaluates to false the statement inside the curly bracket evaluates to false if (condition is true) {
+* When boolean condition is evaluates to false the statement inside the curly bracket evaluates to false
+*
+if (condition is true) {
   statement is executed
 }

+* With an else statement an alternate block of code can be exectued

 ## TypeScript